"I COACH MY CLIENTS TO HELP THEM UNDERSTAND THEIR DOGS AND IMPROVE THEIR LIVES"

 Matt Hymus

-I am also an approved KAD (Kids around Dogs) approved pro (KAD is a Supporting Member organisation of ABTC (https://abtc.org.uk/advisory-and-supporting-members/) helping children overcome their fears and teaching them how to interact with dogs and a member of the Pet Professional Network.
+I am also an approved IMDT (Institute of Modern Dog Trainers) Trainer and KAD (Kids around Dogs) approved pro.
+(KAD is a Supporting Member organisation of ABTC (https://abtc.org.uk/advisory-and-supporting-members/) helping children overcome their fears and teaching them how to interact with dogs.

-I have also volunteered at Danaher Animal Home as a dog walker, helping numerous and various dogs.
+I also volunteer at Danaher Animal Home when I can, having started there as a dog walker in 2019, helping numerous and various dogs.
 I continue to help clients who re-home dogs from Danaher.

 Having grown up in a family who always had dogs, from a German Shepherd to a Greyhound and Labrador, I know how important and rewarding a positive relationship between dog and owner can be.
 I now care for my own big and fluffy Labradoodle.